Aurel Vlaicu

-Aurel Vlaicu ([a.uˈrel ˈvlajku]; 19 November 1882 – 13 September 1913) was a Romanian engineer, inventor, airplane constructor and early pilot.
+Aurel Vlaicu ([a.uˈrel ˈvlajku]; 19 November 1882 – 13 September 1913) was a Romanian engineer, inventor, airplane constructor, and early pilot.

 Early years and education

-Aurel Vlaicu was born in the village of Binținți in Transylvania, Austria-Hungary.
+Aurel Vlaicu was born in the village of Bencenc in Transylvania, Austria-Hungary.
 In 1925, by then part of Romania, it was renamed Aurel Vlaicu, and is now part of Geoagiu town.
-He attended a Calvinist high school in Orăștie (renamed Aurel Vlaicu High School in his honor in 1919) and took his Baccalaureate in Sibiu in 1902.
-He was a high school colleague of Petru Groza, and in Sibiu became friends with Octavian Goga.
+He attended a Calvinist high school in Szászváros (renamed Aurel Vlaicu High School in his honor in 1919) and took his baccalaureate in Nagyszeben (today Sibiu) in 1902.
+He was a high school colleague of Petru Groza, and in Nagyszeben became friends with Octavian Goga.
 Vlaicu furthered his studies at Technical University of Budapest and Technische Hochschule München in Germany, earning his engineer's diploma in 1907.

 Between 1907 and 1908 Vlaicu served in the Austro-Hungarian Navy, and on September 1, 1908, he took an engineer's position with the Opel car factory in Rüsselsheim.